hehol/t38modem/ReadMe.txt

 ------------------------

 F - force fax mode (T.38 or G.711 pass-trough) after dialing
-    (with OPAL can be overriden by route option OPAL-Force-Fax-Mode=false).
+    (with OPAL can be overridden by route option OPAL-Force-Fax-Mode=false).
 V - do not force fax mode after dialing (default)
-    (with OPAL can be overriden by route option OPAL-Force-Fax-Mode=true).
+    (with OPAL can be overridden by route option OPAL-Force-Fax-Mode=true).

 Examples: